Jessica chose to elope rather than having a big wedding. She offers encouragement to others who choose to skip the traditional wedding.

 There are dozens more, and they are fascinating.
 They show just how much has changed over the years.
 It also shows how little we sometimes know about certain traditions.
 Knowing the origin may help couples today decided what traditions they would like to implement and others that they would rather not based on where they came from.

 I know a lot of people may have more personal reasons to not have a weddings, but here are some general reasons.

-- Most people live together anyways - Let’s face it, we live in a modern world.
+Let’s face it, we live in a modern world.
 While I know there are still people out there who do wait for marriage to live as married couple, there are so many people who don’t.
 Either one is great if it’s what the people in the situation want.
-But then why make such a big deal about a single day, that could just be commemorated with a simple backyard BBQ and a pair of flip flops?
+But then why make such a big deal about a single day that could just be commemorated with a simple backyard BBQ and a pair of flip flops?

 Finally, the Honeymoon!

-A lot of people would agree that they would rather have a great vacation/honeymoon versus a wedding.
+A lot of people would agree that they would prefer a great vacation/honeymoon over a wedding.
 That is something I can definitely get behind.